swiftlang/swift-evolution/proposals/0474-yielding-accessors.md

 Once the caller is finished accessing the value, it resumes the accessor's execution.
 The accessor continues running where it left off after the `yield`.

-If a a property or subscript provides a `yielding borrow`, it cannot also provide a `get`.
+If a property or subscript provides a `yielding borrow`, it cannot also provide a `get`.

 #### `yielding borrow` as a protocol requirement